DaisukeDaisuke/AwaitFormOptions/README.md

 ## Form Example
 Forms can retrieve the return value of a generator in the same way, note that in this case it maps to the keys of the option array.

+> [!NOTE]
+> Please note that when `$neverRejects` is true, the child generator processing is terminated, so an empty array is returned if an error occurs in the sendFormAsync

 ```php
 public function onUse(PlayerItemUseEvent $event): void{
     $player = $event->getPlayer();